pschatzmann/PulseWire/README.md

 ## Code Example

 Here is a simple Arduino Sketch that sends binary manchester encoded data from one pin and receives it on another pin on the same microcontroller.
+Just connect the two pins with a wire.

 Further exampes can be found in the [examples](examples) directory

 ```C++